publiccodenet/about/organization/privacy.md

 We keep contact details for:

 * people who have signed up to get our news
+* people who participate in our codebase communities (e.g. Discourse and mailing lists)
 * people and organizations we work with
 * staff and interns